Qiskit/benchpress/README.md

 - **SKIPPED** - The SDK does not have the required functionality to execute the test.
 This is the default for all tests defined in the workouts.

-- **FAILED** - The SDK has the necessary functionality, but the test failed or the test did not completed within the set time-limit.
+- **FAILED** - The SDK has the necessary functionality, but the test failed or the test did not complete within the set time-limit.

 - **XFAIL** - The test fails in an irrecoverable manner, and is therefore tagged as failed rather than being executed.
 E.g. the test tries to use more memory than is available.